arkui-x/docs/en/application-dev/reference/native-lib/third_party_napi/napi.md

 ## Overview

-Node-APIs provide a set of Native interfaces that encapsulate the underlying JavaScript runtime capabilities.
+Node-API provides a set of native interfaces that encapsulate the underlying JavaScript runtime capabilities.
+It acts as an intermediary between ArkTS/JS and C/C++.

 ## Supported Capabilities

-Node-APIs shield the differences between different underlying JavaScript engines and provide a set of stable interfaces.
+Node-API shields the differences between different underlying JavaScript engines and provide a set of stable and constent interface for interacting with JS from native code.

-The OpenHarmony N-API component re-implements Node-APIs.
-ArkUI-X extends N-APIs across platforms to enable N-APIs to be used on OpenHarmony, HarmonyOS, Android, and iOS.
+The OpenHarmony Node-API component re-implements Node-API.
+ArkUI-X extends Node-API across platforms to enable Node-API to be used on OpenHarmony, HarmonyOS, Android, and iOS.
 The following table lists the supported interfaces in the [Node-API standard library](https://nodejs.org/docs/v14.9.0/api/n-api.html).

-## Extended Symbols of the N-API Component
+## Extended Node-API Symbols

 **Symbols Exported from the Node-API Library**